janpascal/denyhosts_sync/README.md

   use `apt-get install python-mysqldb`.

 ## Installation
-Run the following command: `sudo ./setup.py install`.
-This will download the needed Python libraries, install the Python scripts onto your system (usually in `/usr/local/lib/python2.7/dist-packages`), install the default configuration file in `/etc/dh_syncserver.conf` and the Python script `/usr/local/bin/dh_syncserver`.
+Run the following command: `sudo ./setup.py minify_js minify_css install`.
+This will download the needed Python libraries, minify the used JavaScript and CSS libraries, install the Python scripts onto your system (usually in `/usr/local/lib/python2.7/dist-packages`), install the default configuration file in `/etc/dh_syncserver.conf` and the Python script `/usr/local/bin/dh_syncserver`.